Quickear/electrician_overseer_frontend/README.md

 Locations: Basic concept is to use some external map API to save localisations of tasks and bind documentation with them

 ## Technologies
-Project is created with:
+* Project is created with:
-Angular
+* Angular
-Angular Material
+* Angular Material
-Protractor
+* Protractor
-HTML, CSS, TypeScript
+* HTML, CSS, TypeScript
-(Unit tests- one day ! but I'm focused more on becoming back-end develper)
+* (Unit tests- one day ! but I'm focused more on becoming back-end develper and my time is sadly finite)

 ## Live